saaste/cloudflare-waf-rules/README.md

 # Cloudflare WAF Rules
-Expressions to be used in Cloudflare WAF rules.
+Expressions I used in Cloudflare WAF to block annoying bots, crawlers and other spam.